christianhaitian/PortMaster/ports.md

 Title="Me_and_My_Shadow ."
 Desc="A puzzle/platform game in which you try to reach the exit by solving puzzles.
 Spikes, moving blocks, fragile blocks and much more stand between you and the exit.
 Record your moves and let your shadow mimic them to reach blocks you couldn't reach alone." porter="Bamboozler" locat="meandmyshadow.zip" runtype="rtr" genres="platformer,puzzle"

 Title="Megaman:Rock_N_Roll ."
 Desc="A mysterious robot force is invading the city and abducting Robot Masters.
 Protoman and Megaman both succumb to the terror leaving Roll alone and scared.
 Back at Dr. Light's lab Roll decides to go through the procedure her brother did to become a super fighting robot.
 Run Megaman.sh to play.
-Suggested to play on device with 2 gb of ram to lower a lot the possibility of slowdowns, but is has been defined playable also on lower specs device" porter="Tekkenfede" locat="Megaman.zip" runtype="rtr" genres="arcade"
+Suggested to play on device with 2 gb of ram to lower a lot the possibility of slowdowns, but it has been defined playable also on lower specs device" porter="Tekkenfede" locat="Megaman.zip" runtype="rtr" genres="arcade"

 Title="Meritous ."
 Desc="Action-adventure dungeon crawl game.
 Meritous files are already included and ready to go." porter="Cebion" locat="Meritous.zip" runtype="rtr" genres="action,adventure"